Spectral characterisation of inertial particle clustering in turbulence: Results

 In the previous sections, we studied several aspects of particle clustering in idealised one-dimensional simulations.
 We will now proceed by turning our attention to fully three-dimensional turbulence simulations.
 As described in \Sec{sec:model}, two kinds of forcings are employed in this work.
 In \Tab{tab:models}, run names starting with ``V'' use vortical forcings, while those starting with ``C'' adopt spherical expansion wave forcing (compressive forcing).
 The numbers behind those letters indicate different forcing strengths, which yield different Mach numbers.
 Different Reynolds numbers are indicated by letters a and b.
+We also list the ranges $[\St_{\rm int}^{\min},\St_{\rm int}^{\max}]$ and $[\St_{\rm Kol}^{\min},\St_{\rm Kol}^{\max}]$ of Stokes numbers, as defined in \Eq{eq:stokes}.
 The run with Stokes drag is denoted by the letter S at the end.
-We also compare with corresponding Eulerian models (\Tab{tab:models_eulerian}), where we have included an artificial viscosity and diffusivity in order to stabilise the simulations; see \Eqs{momentump}{densityp}.
+We also compare with corresponding Eulerian models (\Tab{tab:models_eulerian}), where we have included an artificial viscosity and diffusivity needed to stabilise the simulations; see \Eqs{momentump}{densityp}.
+For simulations with larger Mach numbers, the mesh must be refined in order to resolve the shocks.
+This means that the mesh spacing is significantly smaller than the Kolmogorov scale, and, hence, that the Reynolds number must be decreased in order to confine the computational cost.

 Contour plots of particle number density are shown in \Fig{fig:pnp_ap} for Run~V2b.
 It is clearly seen that the clustering is strongest for our intermediate Stokes numbers, $\St_{\rm int}=0.33$ and $3.3$; see \Figsp{fig:pnp_ap}{b}{c}.
 For the very smallest and largest Stokes numbers, we see almost no clustering; see \Figsp{fig:pnp_ap}{a}{d}.
 In those cases, the values of $\alpha$ are 0.7 and 7, respectively, where we have used $L_{\rm f}=\kf^{-1}$.